A Derivative Pricing Perspective on Liquidity Tokens in Constant Product Market Makers

 \subsection{Hedging a CPMM}

 Consider the CPMM $u(x,y) = xy$.
 By construction, its pricing oracle $P(x,y) = y/x$ is given by the ratio of the pool's asset holdings.
 Due to this construction, LPs mint new liquidity tokens (i.e., deposit) by providing assets at the same ratio as the pool currently holds.
 Uniswap v2~\cite{uniswapv2} defines the number of outstanding liquidity tokens to be $L = \sqrt{xy}$ where $(x,y)$ is are the shares of assets held by the pool.
 Notably, for the CPMM, there is a one-to-one relation between the asset holdings of the pool $(x,y)$ and, jointly, the price $P$ and the number of liquidity tokens $L$.
 Already we have provided how $P,L$ are constructed from the asset holdings; conversely, given the price and liquidity tokens: $x = L / \sqrt{P}$ and $y = L \sqrt{P}$.
-In fact, these relations make clear that the value held in the pool is given by $Px + y = 2L \sqrt{P}$; because of the linear relation between the value of the pool and the value of a liquidity position (i.e., scaled by $L$), throughout the remainder of this work we consider the value of a single liquidity token $L = 1$ except where otherwise explicitly stated. \end{remark}
+In fact, these relations make clear that the value held in the pool is given by $Px + y = 2L \sqrt{P}$. \begin{remark} Because of the linear relation between the value of the pool and the value of a liquidity position (i.e., scaled by $L$), throughout the remainder of this work we consider the value of a single liquidity token $L = 1$ except where otherwise explicitly stated. \end{remark}

 Given this value of the liquidity token, we can eliminate entirely the riskiness of the position by trading the underlying token appropriately (see, e.g., the discussion in and preceding \cite[Chapter 2.4]{karatzas1998methods}).